So you went and got your self ordained online…and you’re about to officiate your first wedding.

 b.
 Assert your authority

 Everyone at the wedding is a guest and they want to act appropriately.
 You will have de facto authority built into your status as the wedding minister.
 Establish that power early.
-My favorite way is to set the ground rules for the ceremony.
+My favorite way to establish my authority is to set the ground rules for the ceremony.

 They will listen and assume your orders come from the bride, so you are safe with just about any demand.
 Do it with warmth, but be firm.

 *Remember, the trick is for them to listen to you, to be clear on your dominance and to feel just a little bit intimidated, if not awe in your presence.

-This might be hard to hear…but most people won’t remember a single word of the ceremony 5 minutes after saying “you may kiss the bride”.
+This might be hard to hear…but most people won’t remember a single word of the ceremony 5 minutes after you saying “you may kiss the bride”.

 So the ceremony wording is not really the most important part of the wedding.